Read this before hiking the Annapurna Circuit: 21 essential things to know

 One of the most debated topics when it comes to hiking in Nepal is this: do it with an organised group, or heave on a rucksack full of your stuff and go it alone?

-Personally, we opted for a group hike on Intrepid's 16-day Annapurna Explorer trek (full disclosure, we were also working with Intrepid Travel on this hike), but we definitely encountered just as many keen hiker going it alone or with a friend.
+Personally, we opted for a group hike on Intrepid's 16-day Annapurna Explorer trek, but we definitely encountered just as many keen hiker going it alone or with a friend.
 In short, both are absolutely viable options, and each comes with their own merits and disadvantages.

 HIKING THE ANNAPURNA CIRCUIT WITH A GROUP

 As two travellers used to independent/solo travel on our own terms, the thought of suddenly being bound by a group and its personalities, plus a set itinerary, and all that comes with these two things was a little daunting.
 But as it turns out, it absolutely needn't have been.

 Everything (including teahouse accommodation, permits, etc) is organised for you by the trekking company, you just need to bring snacks and money for meals / tips.

 Travelling with a reputable travel company also means that your local guides and porters are exceptionally well-versed in local knowledge, first aid, emergency response, etc.

 A local is always on-hand to share expert knowledge

 Your team of porters also carry your heavier luggage, so you just need to keep putting one step in front of the other with your daypack on your back.

 Other people to support and be supported by - which can go a long way when you're all exhausted and out of breath in the final days!